umaidali236/satrter/README.md

 # satrter

-this is my first static website
+this is my first static website.

+## tools

+windows
+10